Vietnam population growth 1990 - 2009

 Data in this article is gathered from both the General Statistics Office of Vietnam and the World dataBank maintained by the World Bank.

-In 1999 and 2009, the General Statistics Office of Vietnam conducted two Vietnam Living Standard Measurement Survey (LSMS) with a goal to evaluate population, demography and other socio-economic implications.
-These two national censuses, combined with the data gathered by the World Bank, help document the trends and prospects of population now and in the years to come.
+In 2021, the General Statistics Office of Vietnam conducted the latest Vietnam Living Standard Measurement Survey (LSMS) aimed at evaluating population demographics and socio-economic implications.
+This national census, along with data gathered by international organizations such as the World Bank, provides insights into the current trends and future prospects of the Vietnamese population.

 Vietnam Birth Rate and Fertility Rate

-A second remark that must be made is that the growth fluctuates over the years.
-Population growth rate of Vietnam decreased from 2.18% in 1990 to 1.29% in 1999, before rising and balancing between 1.20 to 1.23% in recent years.
+Another crucial observation is that population growth has fluctuated over the years.
+The population growth rate in Vietnam fell from 2.18% in 1990 to 1.29% in 1999, before stabilizing between 1.10% and 1.15% in more recent years.

-Last but not least, life expectancy of both Vietnamese women and men has seen a lot of improvement in the past 20 years.
-Men’s life expectancy, for example, rose from 63.7 years in 1990 to 72.6 years in 2009.
-Women’s life expectancy has seen even better improvement, from 67.3 in 1990 to 76.6 in 2009.
-That said women still outlive men for 4 years and this gap has remained the same over the past two decades.
+Moreover, life expectancy for both Vietnamese women and men has significantly improved over the past three decades.
+Men's life expectancy rose from 63.7 years in 1990 to 73.1 years in 2021, while women's life expectancy has increased even more profoundly, from 67.3 years in 1990 to 78.5 years in 2021.
+This demonstrates that women continue to outlive men by nearly 5.4 years, a gap that has slightly widened over the past three decades.

 Comments (0)